 - When using a menstrual cup, the string ideally sits above or inside of the cup.
 You can double check this after inserting your menstrual cup by running your finger around the edge and making sure you can’t feel the string.

 - Your menstrual cup forms a slight suction on the walls of the vagina (which is how it sits nice, snug, and leak-free!).
 Lunette menstrual cups are designed to be super smooth with a good softness so it shouldn’t pinch your IUD string.

 - If the string is too long you can also ask your doctor to shorten it a bit for you.

 - Another thing to be a little more careful of is how you remove your menstrual cup if you do have an IUD.
-Since the menstrual cup creates that little bit of suction, you don’t want to forcefully remove it and accidentally tug on the IUD string (generally we advise no forceful movements around that area anyway!).
+Since the menstrual cup creates that little bit of suction, you don’t want to forcefully remove it and accidentally tug on the IUD string.
+Generally we advise no forceful movements around that area anyway.

 - Generally it’s good to wait a couple of weeks after getting your IUD inserted to start using a menstrual cup.
 The risks of difficulties are the highest right at the start and it’s good to give yourself time.

-We always recommend having a chat with your doctor too so they can keep you advised and also possibly recommend shortening the IUD string length for you.
+Have a chat with your doctor too so they can keep you advised and also possibly recommend shortening the IUD string length for you.